cappuccino/cappuccino.org/source/learn/objective-j.html.markdown

 collected language, it's possible to accidentally hold on to reference to objects such that they can't be freed, so keep this in mind.

+### Protocols

+A class interface declares the methods and properties associated with that class.
+A protocol, by contrast, is used to declare methods and properties that are independent of any specific class.
+The class implementing a protocol would need to implement the required methods, but they are not required to implement the optional methods.

+Create a protocol :

+    :::objj
+    @protocol Move <CPObject>

+    // Required methods
+    @required
+    - (void)walk;

+    // Optional methods
+    @optional
+    - (void)run;
+    - (void)jump;

+    @end

+Adopting a protocol :

+    :::objj
+    @implementation Person : CPObject <Move>
+    {
+        CPString name;
+    }

+    @end

 ### Categories

 Categories allow you to add methods to a class without needing to create